Instathings/documentation/docs/connect-raspberry-pi.md

 Let's continue with the procedure.

-Once executed teh command you'll have a situation like this.
+Once executed the command you'll have a situation like this.
 ![Plan](assets/connecting-raspberrypi/Extracted.png)

 Now we move inside the device with an SSH Terminal.